 On a mission to fill gaps in our knowledge about the Arctic sea ice and its climatology, the MOSAiC expedition launched in the autumn of 2019 and the ship Polarstern spent a year adrift with the ice pack.
-Aboard, interdisciplinary teams of scientists worked to collect as many data as possible, which will help to further our understanding of one of our earth's most remote regions.
-With the mission came the unique opportunity to collect exactly the type of ground truth over a long time period, that is needed to test sea ice retrieval algorithms, with satellite-borne SAR data being acquired at the same time.
-An overview of the snow and ice related activities is given in Nicolaus et al. (2022).
+Aboard, interdisciplinary teams of scientists worked to collect as much data as possible, which will help to further our understanding of one of Earth's most remote regions.
+With the mission came the unique opportunity to collect exactly the type of ground truth information over a long time period that is needed to test sea ice retrieval algorithms with satellite-borne SAR data being acquired at the same time.
+An overview of the snow-and icerelated activities is given in Nicolaus et al. (2022).

 Ice and snow transects from Itkin et al. (2021) or drilling hold the most detailed information of the underlying ice.
-Unfortunately, the spatial extents of these measurements are too sparse to be used for comparison with the satellite acquisitions.
-Aerial measurements taken from helicopters, such as the Airborne Laser Scanner (ALS) data products by Hutter et al. (2022, 2023) being used in this approach (Fig. 1) provide information about the height of the snow and/or ice surface above the local sea level, i.e. freeboard, and surface reflectance at scales of kilometres to tens of kilometres.
-These data are therefore a prime candidate to extract ground truth information for ice classification based on roughness and thickness.
-Because of the efforts made during the MOSAiC expedition and the subsequent collocation for this work, the dataset used here is far larger than any previously used data derived from measurements.
-However, it still suffers from a loss of generality from being constrained to certain region.
-It is none-the-less most likely the most complete (as in large) collocated dataset that we will be able to synthesise at least until another expedition of the scope of MOSAiC comes along (which might not even happen before the first ice free summer in the Arctic).
+Unfortunately, the spatial extent of these measurements is too sparse to be used for comparison with the satellite acquisitions.
+Aerial measurements taken from helicopters, such as the airborne laser scanner (ALS) data products by Hutter et al. (2022, 2023) used in this approach (Fig. 1), provide information about the height of the snow and/or ice surface above the local sea level (i.e. freeboard) and surface reflectance at scales of kilometres to tens of kilometres.
+These data are therefore prime candidates to extract ground truth information for ice classification based on roughness and thickness.
+Because of the efforts made during the MOSAiC expedition and the subsequent collocation for this work, the data set used here is far larger than any previously used data derived from measurements.
+However, it still suffers from a loss of generality from being constrained to certain regions.
+It is nonetheless most likely the most complete (as in large) collocated data set that we will be able to synthesise, at least until another expedition of the scope of MOSAiC comes along (which might not even happen before the first ice-free summer in the Arctic).

-One prominent emerging method of segmenting image data are machine learning based approaches based on convolutional neural networks, such as published in Simonyan and Zisserman (2015); He et al. (2015); Liu et al. (2022); Ronneberger et al. (2015); Zhou et al. (2018, 2019).
-Advancements in the field of machine vision are being made at a rapid pace, able to leverage the improvements in chip design and the increasing amount of data that are being generated.
-The image-like properties of SAR acquisitions mean that this knowledge is transferable to the ice classification domain (e.g. Boulze et al. (2020); Ullah et al. (2021); Wang and Li (2021); Kortum et al. (2021, 2022)).
-Historically, this has been done with texture extraction and subsequent dense neural networks as in Ressel et al. (2016); Singha et al. (2018); Murashkin et al. (2018), pixel-wise classification using image classifiers based on convolutional neural networks as by Boulze et al. (2020); Ullah et al. (2021) and segmentation models that are able to segment an entire patch simultaneously as detailed in Wang and Li (2021).
-Previous studies have also sought to use passive microwave data to derive labels Radhakrishnan et al. (2021), which consequently concentrate on much larger scales.
+One prominent emerging method of segmenting image data involves machine-learning-based approaches based on convolutional neural networks, such as those published in Simonyan and Zisserman (2015), He et al. (2015), Liu et al. (2022), Ronneberger et al. (2015), Zhou et al. (2018), and Zhou et al. (2019).
+Advancements in the field of machine vision are being made at a rapid pace and are able to leverage improvements in chip design and the increasing amount of data that are being generated.
+The image-like properties of SAR acquisitions mean that this knowledge is transferable to the ice classification domain (e.g. Boulze et al., 2020; Ullah et al., 2021; Wang and Li, 2021; Kortum et al., 2021, 2022).
+Historically, this has been done with texture extraction and subsequent dense neural networks (Ressel et al., 2016; Singha et al., 2018; Murashkin et al., 2018), pixel-wise classification using image classifiers based on convolutional neural networks (Boulze et al., 2020; Ullah et al., 2021), and segmentation models that are able to segment an entire patch simultaneously, as detailed in Wang and Li (2021).
+Previous studies have also sought to use passive microwave data to derive labels (Radhakrishnan et al., 2021) which consequently concentrate on much larger scales.